 “Are Ethical Explanations Explanatory?” (with Casey Lewry and Tania Lombrozo), Cognition, Vol. 250 (2024)

 Why were women given the right to vote?
-“Because it is morally wrong to deny women the right to vote.”
-This explanation does not seem to fit the typical pattern for explaining an event: rather than citing a cause, it appeals to an ethical claim.
-Do people judge ethical claims to be genuinely explanatory?
-And if so, why?
-In three studies, we demonstrate that our beliefs about the nature of morality shape our judgments of explanations and that explanations shape our inferences about others’ moral commitments.
+"Because it is morally wrong to deny women the right to vote."
+Such explanations appeal to ethical claims rather than causes, raising questions about whether they genuinely explain anything at all.
+Across three studies, we show that people's judgments about explanation are shaped by their views about the nature of morality, and that explanations in turn shape inferences about moral commitment.

 “Exploitation and Friendship,” Routledge Handbook of the Philosophy of Friendship, ed.
 Diane Jeske (2023)

-Examines the nature of friendship and the nature of exploitation, and the intersection of the two phenomena.
-Argues that because vulnerability is an essential aspect of friendship, the possibility of exploitation is ineliminable in friendship.
-Considers how we might, nonetheless, reduce our exposure to unfair treatment in friendships.
+Friendship involves vulnerability, and vulnerability creates opportunities for exploitation.
+I argue that because vulnerability is an essential feature of friendship, the possibility of exploitation is ineliminable as well.
+I then consider how we might nonetheless reduce our exposure to unfair treatment within friendships.

 “Review: Doing What You Really Want,” Journal of Moral Philosophy, Vol. 20 (2023)